-OpenSSL's provider implementations of AES-SIV (RFC 5297) and AES-GCM-SIV (RFC 8452) incorrectly handle authentication when decrypting messages that contain Additional Authenticated Data (AAD) but an empty ciphertext.
-The flaw occurs because the expected authentication tag is only recomputed when the decryption path processes non-empty ciphertext data.
-If an application supplies AAD and then calls EVP_DecryptFinal_ex() without first invoking the ciphertext update path, as can occur when the received ciphertext length is zero, the internal expected tag remains its all-zero initial value instead of being derived from the AAD.
-As a result, authentication can incorrectly succeed for forged empty-ciphertext messages.
-For AES-GCM-SIV, an attacker can send arbitrary AAD, empty ciphertext, and an all-zero tag and pass authentication under any unknown key in a single attempt.
-For AES-SIV, exploitation additionally requires the application to reuse the decryption context without resetting the key.
-AES-SIV has been present since OpenSSL 3.0 and AES-GCM-SIV since OpenSSL 3.2.
-OpenSSL's own built-in protocols, including TLS, CMS, PKCS7, HPKE, and QUIC, do not use these modes, so exposure is limited to applications implementing their own protocols via the EVP interface.
+CVE-2026-45446 is a flaw in OpenSSL's provider implementations of AES-SIV and AES-GCM-SIV AEAD modes in which Additional Authenticated Data is not properly authenticated when decrypting a message with an empty ciphertext.
+During decryption, the expected authentication tag is only computed when the ciphertext update path is invoked with non-empty data.
+If an application supplies AAD and then calls EVP_DecryptFinal_ex() without first processing ciphertext data, as can occur when the received ciphertext length is zero, the internal tag value is never recomputed and remains all zeros.
+As a result, authentication can incorrectly succeed for crafted empty-ciphertext messages.
+AES-SIV is present since OpenSSL 3.0 and AES-GCM-SIV since OpenSSL 3.2.
+OpenSSL's own TLS, CMS, PKCS7, HPKE, and QUIC protocol implementations do not use these modes and are not directly affected.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.